on workingpreacher.org Fifth Sunday of Easter

 Stephen’s gaze is a prophetic and defiant act.
 This kind of gaze refuses to hand over one’s consciousness to the loudest voice or the most frightening bully.
 His gaze is a prophetic stance that proclaims the reign of God, the kin-dom, right here and right now, even in the face of an angry mob who wants to dominate his gaze and colonize his consciousness.
 Eyes fixed on Jesus liberate our attention from those who wish to dominate it.

-The prophetic gaze What is the connection between speaking truth to power and this gaze upon the glory of God?
+What is the connection between speaking truth to power and this gaze upon the glory of God?
 Perhaps this story of Stephen shows us the prophetic gaze.
 Stephen has just spoken hard truths to his leaders, some of whom are surely his friends.
 His account spares no feelings as he details the people’s disobedience in resisting the Holy Spirit (Acts 7:2-53).

 The prophetic gaze does not shy away from injustice, or gloss over transgression.
 The prophetic gaze does not avoid the painful truth.
 However, its eye is NOT focused on the transgressors.
 This may be counterintuitive for many contemporary Christians.